 Middle-age spread strikes many — and excess weight is a cyclist’s worst enemy.
 It might have been possible to let your hair down in the off-season when you were younger, knowing that you could easily lose the winter weight once the season began in earnest, but over time this becomes more and more difficult.
 There is, however no reason not to stay at a healthy weight; it is simply a question of consistency becoming much more important as we age.

 Five dynamic exercises for cyclists (video)

 US rider Chris Horner made cycling history in 2013, when he became the oldest ever winner of the Vuelta a España.
 Horner was 41 years, 10 months and 24 days — five years older than the Tour de France’s most senior champion, Firmin Lambot, who triumphed in the 1922 edition aged 36.
 Horner’s other big victories came in the twilight of his career: he also won the tours of the Basque Country and California in his late 30s, having triumphed on just four occasions in his first 10 seasons after turning professional in 1997.

-Raleigh-GAC’s Andy Hawdon finished the recent Tour de Yorkshire — not bad for a 39-year-old who still has a regular job.
+Raleigh-GAC’s Andy Hawdon finished the Tour de Yorkshire aged 39, whilst still working a regular job.
 The electrical engineer by day joined the British squad for 2015, having shown he can combine his career with his cycling in recent years: a regular top-10 finisher in the Elite Circuit Series events, Hawdon finished 12th in last year’s Beaumont Trophy one-day race.